 Meet the team

-I've worked on a number of research projects focusing on the use and impact of teaching assistants, including the ground-breaking Deployment and Impact of Support Staff project and its follow-up study, the Effective Deployment of TAs project.
-I've co-directed the Making a Statement study and now lead the SEN in Secondary Education study, both of which focus on the educational experiences of students with SEN.
+I developed the Maximising the Impact of Teaching Assistants initiative, after working on a number of research projects focusing on the use and impact of TAs, including the ground-breaking Deployment and Impact of Support Staff project, and the UK’s largest study of the everyday school experiences of pupils with an EHCP/Statement.

-I've written extensively on these topics and my publications include: the Education Endowment Foundation's Making the Best Use of Teaching Assistants guidance report (June 2015); two acclaimed books: Maximising the Impact of Teaching Assistants and The Teaching Assistant's Guide to Effective Interaction; and numerous papers, many of which can be downloaded via the research pages on this website.
-I'm also an occasional blogger for TES.
+I've written extensively on these topics and my publications include: the Education Endowment Foundation's Making the Best Use of Teaching Assistants guidance report; several acclaimed books, including Maximising the Impact of Teaching Assistants and The Teaching Assistant's Guide to Effective Interaction; plus numerous papers and articles.

-I've had five years experience of working as a TA and I've also worked as a local authority SEN Officer, managing the statuary assessment process and school placements.
+Before I got into research, I worked for five years as a TA, and I have also worked as a local authority SEN Officer, managing the statutory assessment process and school placements.